-FACEMASKS and SANITISING Outdoor and Indoor Masses, Funerals, Weddings, Baptisms, and Live-Streaming.
+FACE COVERINGS and SANITISING

-- For Clergy: Masks should be worn as you enter for Mass.
-They may be removed during the celebration of Mass, but are to be placed back on for the distribution of Holy Communion and at the conclusion of Mass as you process out. - All present in the worship space -including musicians, technicians for live streaming, and cleaners and musicians, MUST wear masks at all times as per the DHHS Guidelines. - Sanitiser must be used regularly throughout the Liturgy and celebrants must visibly sanitise before and after the distribution of Holy Communion. - Masks must be available.
-If anyone does not have one, or there is not one available,
+Outdoor and Indoor Masses, Funerals, Weddings, Baptisms, and Live-Streaming.

-- they cannot participate or enter the church.
+- For Clergy: Face coverings should be worn as you enter for Mass.
+They may be removed during the celebration of Mass, but are to be placed back on for the distribution of Holy Communion and at the conclusion of Mass as you process out. - All present in the worship space -including musicians, technicians for live streaming, and cleaners and musicians, MUST wear face coverings at all times as per the DHHS Guidelines. - Sanitiser must be used regularly throughout the Liturgy and celebrants must visibly sanitise before and after the distribution of Holy Communion. - Face coverings must be available.
+If anyone does not have one, or there is not one available, they cannot participate or enter the church.
 A person with a medical exemption must provide their exemption for recording. - SINGING: Particular attention should be given to singing during the celebration of Mass or other liturgies.
-Under current DHHS Guidelines, indoor congregational singing is not permitted, only cantor/choral or small group singing.
-Small choirs or singers should only perform in well ventilated indoor settings and must be limited to a maximum of 5 singers or wind instrument players.
+Under current DHHS Guidelines small choirs or singers should only perform in well ventilated indoor settings.
 Performers must be 2 metres apart and 5 metres from the congregation or celebrating Clergy.
-The DHHS have noted that singing outdoors is strongly recommended. - When a cantor is singing, the mask may be lowered, but must be worn at all other times. - A Cantor should be spaced away from other participants (like the celebrating priest), and not directly above worshippers. - A singer must use a different microphone to readers and homilist. - Ensure microphones are sanitised before and after use. - These guides are advised for the celebration of weddings, funerals and other liturgical celebrations.
+The DHHS have noted that singing outdoors is strongly recommended. - When a cantor is singing, the face covering may be lowered, but must be worn at all other times. - A Cantor should be spaced away from other participants (like the celebrating priest), and not directly above worshippers. - A singer must use a different microphone to readers and homilist. - Ensure microphones are sanitised before and after use. - These guides are advised for the celebration of weddings, funerals and other liturgical celebrations.